arnaudin/arnaudin.github.io/_posts/2021-03-30-microsoft-teams-hackathon.md

            </figure>
 </div>

-Alas, we didn't end up winning, but it was a good experience that made our app that much better by helping us polish our thinking, materials, and messaging before our internal & external product releases.
+We didn't place, but that was never really the point.
+Forcing the app through a public submission sharpened our thinking, materials, and messaging right before the internal and external launches, which is exactly what I wanted out of it.
+The integration shipped alongside a new [Idea Box free trial](https://www.brightidea.com/start-ideabox-trial/).

-As a side note, it was also an interesting exercise to use the Devpost platform as a hackathon participant, considering we offer similar tools in our [Hack](https://www.brightidea.com/product/hack/) app.
+Using the Devpost platform as a hackathon participant was also an interesting exercise, considering we offer similar tools in our [Hack](https://www.brightidea.com/product/hack/) app.
 The main difference is that our platform is built primarily for running challenges within a company, whereas Devpost is public.